Sex & Cigarettes: Accolades

 The album was nominated for three Grammy Awards: Best R&B Performance and Best R&B Song for "Long as I Live", and for Best R&B Album at the 61st Annual Grammy Awards.
-Braxton won the Outstanding Song – Traditional for Long as I Live at the 50th NAACP Image Awards.
+Braxton won the Outstanding Song – Traditional for "Long as I Live" at the 50th NAACP Image Awards.

 Commercial performance

 The album debuted at number 22 on the US Billboard 200 and number 14 on the Top R&B/Hip-Hop Albums chart with 16,000 album equivalent units.
 The album debuted at number 33 on the UK Albums Chart and number one on the UK R&B Albums Chart.
+In 2024, the album was reported to have sold 500,000 units worldwide with 388,000 sales within the United States.